Spina: Discovery

 The site of Spina was lost until modern times, when drainage schemes in the delta of the Po River in 1922 first officially revealed a necropolis of Etruscan Spina about four miles west of the commune of Comacchio.

 The fishermen of Comacchio, it soon turned out, had been the source of "Etruscan" vases (actually ancient imports from Greece) and other artifacts that had appeared for years on the archeological black market.

 The archaeological finds from the burials of Spina were discovered with the help of aerial photography.
 Aside from the white reflective surfaces of the modern drainage channels there appeared in the photographs a ghostly network of dark lines and light rectangles, the former indicating richer vegetation on the sites of ancient canals.
 Thus the layout of the ancient trading port was revealed, now miles from the sea, due to the sedimentation of the Po delta.

 Trading centre

 Spina was founded around 525 BC, soon after Adria.
-It had a predominantly Etruscan population, but also a significant Greek presence.
+Despite the Greek foundation story mentioned by Pliny the Elder, it had a predominantly Etruscan population, but also a significant Greek presence.

 The population of Spina became significantly Hellenised.

+The city built a treasury in Delphi.

 Many of the goods imported through Spina were destined for the bigger Etruscan city of Felsina (ancient name of Bologna).

-The city was at the southern end of the ancient Amber road from the Baltic sea.
+The city was at the southern end of the ancient Amber Road from the Baltic Sea.
 This trade was done through the Veneti, whose cities were to the north.
 They also traded in horses, for which the Veneti were famous.